bicheng2028/SDH_cell_virus_for_the_origin_of_life/README.md

 Biological Rationale:

-DNA replication requires DNA polymerase, helicase, primase, and other proteins

-Without these enzymes, DNA cannot replicate

-Cells with higher protein synthesis rates can replicate their DNA faster

-This creates a natural selection pressure for functional genes
+DNA replication requires DNA polymerase, helicase, primase, and other enzymes.
+Without these enzymes, DNA cannot replicate.
+Cells with higher protein synthesis rates can replicate their DNA faster.
+This creates a natural selection pressure for functional genes.

 Consequence: Only cells that can efficiently produce proteins can proliferate, ensuring that natural selection favors beneficial genetic sequences.